Water and Land Resources

 Name Designation Email ID

-Shri Yugal Kishore Joshi Adviser yugal[dot]joshi[at]gov[dot]in
+Shri Yugal Kishore Joshi Program Director yugal[dot]joshi[at]gov[dot]in

-Dr. Bishwanath Bishoi Deputy Adviser bbishoi[at]gmail[dot]com
+Dr. Bishwanath Bishoi Deputy Adviser b[dot]bishoi[at]gov[dot]com

 Ms. Varina Nathani Deputy Secretary varina[dot]nathani[at]gov[dot]in